Ge-based Clinopyroxene series: first principles and experimental local probe study: Results and Discussion

-The enthalpy of formation of the constituent oxides of the \ce{\textit{A}MnGe2O6} series has also been examined through DFT calculations and we have determined that only the \ce{CaMnGe2O6} and \ce{SrMnGe2O6} clinopyroxene compounds are thermodynamically stable.
-This is evidenced by their negative enthalpies of formation of -0.19 eV/f.u. and -0.11 eV/f.u., respectively (calculated by considering equation \ref{eq:formation} of Appendix \ref{Sec:A1}).
-On the other hand, the \ce{BeMnGe2O6} and \ce{MgMnGe2O6} systems both evidenced positive enthalpies of formation of 0.12 eV/f.u., supporting that these are not stable against dissociation into the respective stable constituent oxides \ce{BeGeO3} or \ce{MgGeO3} and \ce{MnGeO3}.
-This observation is consistent with the fact that only the former two compounds have been experimentally synthesised, whereas the synthesis of the latter two has not yet been reported.
-Such observation implies that different reaction pathways towards synthesis will have to be explored if these systems were to be experimentally realised.
-Details on how the enthalpies of formation were obtained are presented in the Appendix \ref{Sec:A1}.
+To ascertain the possibility of synthesing other compounds in the \ce{\textit{A}MnGe2O6} series ($A\!=\,$Be, Mg, Ca, Sr), the enthalpy of formation from constituent oxides of the series has been examined through DFT calculations.
+As mentioned before, we have determined that only the \ce{CaMnGe2O6} and \ce{SrMnGe2O6} clinopyroxene compounds are thermodynamically stable.
+This is evidenced by their, respective, -0.19 and -0.11 eV/f.u. (negative) enthalpies of formation, calculated through equation \ref{eq:formation} (Appendix \ref{Sec:A1}).
+On the other hand, both \ce{BeMnGe2O6} and \ce{MgMnGe2O6} presented 0.12 eV/f.u. (positive) enthalpies of formation, supporting that these are not stable against dissociation into the respective stable constituent oxides: \ce{BeGeO3} or \ce{MgGeO3} and \ce{MnGeO3}.
+These results are consistent with the fact that only the former two compounds have been experimentally synthesised, whereas the synthesis of the latter two has not yet been reported.
+Such observation implies that different reaction pathways towards synthesis will have still to be explored in order to possibly realize experimentally the compounds containing Be and Mg.